DataDavidProjects/Cyberpunk/README.md

   * The Program will start the countdown

-  * Move your mouse in the game window just to ensure you are in the game and wait for the execution of the script
+  * Move your mouse in the game window and clickl few times just to ensure you are in the game and wait for the execution of the script

   * The mouse will click and craft for you ;)